 Color Eights is a card game derived from Crazy Eights (but slightly different) for the TRS-80 Color Computer.

 The program requires a CoCo (real or emulated) with at least 32 kB of RAM for the Disk version or 16 kB for the cartridge version.
 The game runs in the PMODE 4 (256x192) graphics mode.
 It does not require a joystick.
-Version 0.1.12, it can be run under NitrOS-9.
+Version 0.1.12 could be run under NitrOS-9.
 The game should be compilable and runnable on the Dragon computer, but the orange and blue colors will not appear correctly on a PAL screen.

 The current version is 0.1.13 (2023-06-27).